sailscastshq/docs.sailscasts.com/docs/pellicule/cli.md

 | `outDir`    | string | Directory for rendered video output (relative path)   |
 | `bundler`   | string | Force `vite` or `rsbuild`                             |

 When `outDir` is set and no `-o` flag is passed, the output filename is derived from the component name.
-For example, `pellicule InvoiceDemo` with `outDir` set to `./renders` writes to `./renders/InvoiceDemo.mp4`.
+For example, `pellicule InvoiceDemo` with `outDir` set to `./renders` writes to `./renders/InvoiceDemo.mp4` by default, or `./renders/InvoiceDemo.webm` when you use `--preset webm`.

 Resolution order: **CLI flags > package.json > auto-detected > defaults**.